 Ooma business phone service goes pro

-Ooma Office phone service has been beloved by customers and reviewers for years, including being named the #1 business phone service in PC Magazine’s Business Choice Awards for the past seven years.
+Ooma Office phone service has been beloved by customers and reviewers for years, including being named the #1 business phone service in PC Magazine’s Business Choice Awards for the past eight years.

 We’re now debuting more choice with Ooma Office Pro, the business phone service designed to meet the advanced needs of professionals.
 It adds several premium features that provide better solutions to problems that some businesses need to solve.